pSeven Enterprise deployment¶

 User storage quotas.

-- Check that the user storage quota management is enabled.
+- Check that the storage quota management is enabled.

 - Set the default user storage quota.